skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > along the road to their destination.
 I'm pretty sure they will stop
 > there, and I have an NPC that will gently steer them in that
 > direction.
 They might skip the town and stick to the main campaign,
 > but probably not.
-So, I have a little sidequest waiting for them...
+So, I have a little sidequest waiting for them…

 > **The Setup**
 >